DanielvG-IT/Avans/README.md

-# AvansSchool
+# Avans

-THE Github repo for all my projects made for my bachelor at Avans University of Applied Science in Breda (The Netherlands)!
+THE Github repo for all my projects made for my bachelor at Avans University of Applied Science in Breda, The Netherlands!

 ## 🚀 Projects Overview